RevolutionPi/imagebakery/README.md

 sudo apt-get install qemu-user-static binfmt-support
 ```

+> **NOTE:** If you are using WSL2 on Windows you might experience issues as binfmt support is not enabled.
+This is done by systemd in a normal Debian installation.
+To resolve the issue you might need to run the following command:
+> ```
+> sudo update-binfmts --enable
+> ```
+> The issue is documented here: https://github.com/microsoft/WSL/issues/7181

 In order to build an image with only software that is necessary for basic operation (eg. Pictory and other RevPi tools), you have to call the customization script with the `--minimize` option.
 This option is used to build our official lite image (based on the foundations lite image).

 `customize_image.sh --minimize <raspberrypi-image> [output-image]`